TEXT-S&P summary: PT Telekomunikasi Selular

 Liquidity

--- Sources also include our projection of FFO of about IDR26 trillion in the next 12 months.
+-- Sources also include our projection of FFO of about IDR23 trillion in the next 12 months.

--- Uses of liquidity include debt due in the next 12 months of about IDR1.5 trillion.
+-- Uses of liquidity include debt due in the next 12 months of about IDR2.3 trillion.

--- Uses also include minimum capital expenditure of about IDR5 trillion, which we believe is required for maintenance of the network and other assets, and our expectation of dividend distribution of about IDR5 trillion, even in case of stress.
+-- Uses also include minimum capital expenditure of about IDR5 trillion, which we believe is required for maintenance, and our expectation of dividend distribution of about IDR5 trillion, even in case of stress.

 Outlook

-The stable outlook reflects Telkomsel’s solid market position and strong cash flow generation, which could mitigate any potential competitive pressure over the next couple of years.
+The stable outlook reflects Telkomsel’s solid market position and strong cash flow generation, which could mitigate any potential competitive pressure in the next couple of years.

-We could raise the rating on the company if the T&C risk assessment on Indonesia improves.
+We are likely to raise the rating on the company if the ‘BBB-’ T&C risk assessment on Indonesia improves.

 Conversely, we could downgrade Telkomsel if a lowering of the sovereign rating prompts us to lower the T&C risk assessment, or if Indonesia’s country risk heightens.
 We could also lower the rating on Telkomsel if shareholders’ initiatives, such as significant dividend payouts and debt-funded investments, weaken the company’s financial performance, such that its debt-to-EBITDA ratio stays at about 2x on a sustainable basis.